 - Misdemeanors and felonies are crimes.
 Misdemeanors are less-serious crimes, carrying no more than one year in jail.
 Felonies are more serious, and carry more than a year of imprisonment, including possible life sentences for the most-serious felonies.

 - Generally, an arrest is the first stage in the criminal justice process, although in cases involving non-alcohol-related traffic infractions, defendants will almost always be issued traffic citations and not be taken into custody.

 - In most cases, other than traffic infractions, the defendant will be fingerprinted.
 Police officers will also prepare reports concerning the offense and the arrest.

 - For many less-serious crimes and petty offenses, the arresting officer may give the defendant an appearance ticket, which allows the officer to release the defendant from custody and requires the defendant to appear in court at a later date.
 If an appearance ticket is not issued, a defendant will be held to appear before a judge.

 What is the function of the District Attorney?

-The District Attorney’s Office has two ADAs on-call 24 hours a day, year-round.
-When the District Attorney’s Office is closed, those on-call ADAs are available to respond to the scenes of major crimes, to answer inquiries from police agencies, and to make recommendations regarding amounts of bail to be set in particular cases.
-In addition, a District Attorney’s investigator is on-call at all times, to assist the on-call ADAs and police agencies, as necessary.
+- The District Attorney’s Office has two ADAs on-call 24 hours a day, year-round.
+When the District Attorney’s Office is closed, those on-call ADAs are available to respond to the scene of major crimes, to answer inquiries from police agencies, and to make recommendations regarding the amount of bail to be set in a particular case.
+In addition, a district attorney’s investigator is on-call at all times, to assist the on-call ADAs and police agencies, as necessary.

 What is an arraignment?